Spider mites and broad mites have risen up to suck the life out of marijuana plants.

 Mites suck the life out of marijuana plants, punch suckholes in your leaves, spread viruses and other pathogens, build webs on your buds, and can take over and ruin your marijuana garden in only a couple of days.

 If you’re in bloom phase and mites appear, you better stop them fast, or your cannabis plants will produce lousy, tiny buds that look like dirtweed marijuana and lack THC.

 I’ve tried almost every method for stopping mites after they’ve gotten into a hydroponics marijuana grow room.
 Neem, cinnamon, garlic, insecticidal soap, diatomaceous earth….you name it, I’ve tried it.

 What I should have done first is to grow my marijuana in a Controlled Environment Agriculture (CEA) sealed hydroponics grow room that locks mites out using air filtration and other strategies.

 CEA includes keeping your grow room temperatures at 74F or below, and humidity between 50-60%.
 Spider mites like hot grow rooms with low humidity, so give them an environment they don’t like.

 I also should have dipped all incoming clones in a natural miticide such as Azamax, and made sure not to bring in mites from grow rooms that are infested.

-This means you kill one generation of mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.
+This means you kill one generation of spider mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.